neumino/neumino.github.io/movies.md

-### The Many Saints of Newark
+### Birds of Paradise
-*Released on 2021-09-22, vote average 7*
+*Released on 2021-09-23, vote average 6.7*

-Young Anthony Soprano is growing up in one of the most tumultuous eras in Newark, N.J., history, becoming a man just as rival gangsters start to rise up and challenge the all-powerful DiMeo crime family.
-Caught up in the changing times is the uncle he idolizes, Dickie Moltisanti, whose influence over his nephew will help shape the impressionable teenager into the all-powerful mob boss, Tony Soprano.
+Two dancers at an elite ballet academy in Paris must compete for a contract to join the highly coveted Opéra National de Paris as they confront their competitive nature, sexual awakenings and how far they would go to win.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/d9Em4ckh878?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/kC2BawGi6EM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>